 Regardless of the budgeting method you choose, it’s crucial that you have a spreadsheet with your different income sources and expenses allocated accordingly.
+Additionally, if you’re running a business make sure you have a tool to send an invoice to each client you have.
 A zero-based or 50-30-20 could work well for you.

 Don’t be the one who lives paycheck to paycheck like 78% of the US workers do.
 Break the cycle and start to manage your finances today!

 Managing your finances is hard.
 There’s a lot of information out there and it can be overwhelming to figure out where to start and how to create a plan that works for your situation.

 How To Choose The Right Budget Template for You